josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 flask run
 ```

 Using FLASK_DEBUG=TRUE in debug mode.
-Everytime you make changes, you don't need to run `flask run` again to refresh it.
+Everytime you make changes, you don't need to run `flask run` again.
 Everytime you made error, it will help you by locate the error in the terminal.
 Don't use debug mode in production deployment.

 ## To Do Tasks